What is the difference between a student residence and a university apartment?

 What is the deadline to submit my Explore application?

-The application deadline for the Explore program is February 15 of every year.
-Applications submitted on, or before, February 15 will be included in the pan-Canadian draw, which usually takes place at the end of March.
-Eligible applications submitted after February 15 and prior to the pan-Canadian draw will still be accepted, and may be included in the pan-Canadian draw if all of the necessary supporting documents have been submitted.
-Eligible applications submitted after the pan-Canadian draw and prior to May 31 will be placed on the pan-Canadian waiting list and selected by sessions that have space, if all of the necessary supporting documents have been submitted.
+The application deadline for the Explore program is February 7 of every year.
+Applications submitted on, or before, February 7 will be included in the pan-Canadian draw, which usually takes place at the end of March.
+Eligible applications submitted after February 7 and prior to the pan-Canadian draw will still be accepted, and will be included in the pan-Canadian draw if all other necessary supporting documents have been submitted.
+Eligible applications submitted after the pan-Canadian draw and prior to May 31 will be placed in the pan-Canadian wait pool and selected by sessions that have space, if all of the necessary supporting documents have been submitted.

 Will I need to or be able to access my Explore profile after I have submitted my application?